 Crypto Excel » Explore Crypto Excel » How to Connect Crypto Excel to your Exchange.

-In this article you will learn how to connect Excel to your crypto Exchange using Crypto Excel and your private API credentials.
+In this guide, you’ll learn how to connect Excel to your crypto exchange using the CryptoExcel Add-In and your private API credentials.

 There are 2 main functions families to connect Excel to your Crypto Exchange: public and private.